makersacademy/takeaway-challenge/README.md

  => # ACTUAL OUTPUT REMOVED AS IT CONTAINS PERSONAL INFORMATION
 ```

-### Additional challenges
+### Improvements still to make

-I considered extracting a Selection class out of Order to represent individual dish selections and quantities.
-I got part way through implementing this before deciding it was an overcomplication.
+- Extracting a Selection class out of Order to represent individual dish selections and quantities.